nonoche2/rawgl/README.md

 - in the Terminal, navigate to the local folder where the repository was cloned
 - type Make

 You should have rawgl.app created in the repository folder.
 It still needs the game files to run.
-In the 32 bits Mac version of Another World 20th anniversary edition, you'll find them by right-clicking Another World.app in the Finder and selecting "show contents", navigate to Contents/Resources/ and copy all the files inside, then likewise right click rawgl.app and select "show contents", navigate to Contents/Resources/ and paste the files inside it.
+In the 32 bits Mac version of Another World 20th anniversary edition, you'll find them by right-clicking Another World.app in the Finder and selecting "show contents", navigate to Contents/Resources/ and copy all the files inside then go to ~/Library/Application Support/, create a folder named rawgl inside, and paste all the game files inside.

 # raw(gl) - Another World Interpreter